-Every Saturday at 9:00 a.m. a crowd of people gather at the western end of the jogger’s loop (Max Cherry’s infinity track.)
+Every Saturday at 9:00 a.m. a crowd of people dressed in disparate running gear stand around the western end of the jogger’s loop (Max Cherry’s infinity track.)
 Stretching, jogging and warming up.

 At 9:00 a.m. they start running.
 After about 10/15 minutes they begin appearing on the other side of the hill.
 They then return back along the same track finishing where they started.